This guidance is being updated in line with changes to testing that came into effect on 1 April 2022. The updated guidance will be published shortly.

 - if spending prolonged time (greater than 15 minutes) at closer than 2 metres distance from someone displaying symptoms or who has had a positive test

-In these latter 2 cases, PPE should include a fluid-resistant surgical mask, single use disposable apron, single use disposable gloves, and if appropriate following risk assessment, eye or face protection (the use of eye or face protection can be risk assessed for the particular situation).
+PPE should include a fluid-repellent surgical mask, single use disposable apron, single use disposable gloves, and eye protection if appropriate following a risk assessment about the risk of splashing into the face or eyes.
 Further information on what PPE to wear and when is available.
 It is also important to make sure staff put PPE on and take PPE off safely to avoid self-contamination.